News

 Special thanks to our diligent KADA engineers and researchers!
 Jeongseok Hyun, Minseok Jang, Taeho Kwag, Nghia Nguyen, Vinh Pham, AYE AYE MAW

-Excited about the possibilities that lie ahead as we continue to innovate and drive advancements in the realm of Advanced Air Mobility. #AAM #UAM #DigitalTwin #AI #CloudComputing
+Excited about the possibilities that lie ahead as we continue to innovate and drive advancements in advanced air mobility.

 IEEE/IFIP Network Operations and Management Symposium (NOMS 2024) - 6-10 May 2024 // Seoul, South Korea